yuuki/bootstrap/README.md

 bootstrap
 ===============

-Bootstrap is a script for clean OS to feel better
+Bootstrap, which is inspired by <https://github.com/aereal/osx-bootstrap> is a script for clean OS to feel better.

 - OS X system config
 - OS X GUI Applciation (Not Implemented)